singhaniasnigdha/Interactive-Lab-Hub/Lab 5/README.md

 For lab this week, we focus on creating interactive systems that can detect and respond to events or stimuli in the environment of the Pi.
 The **observant device** could, for example, count items, find objects, recognize an event or continuously monitor a room.

-In Lab 5 part 1, we focus on detecting and sense-making.

-In Lab 5 part 2, we'll incorporate interactive responses.

 ### Readings